Driving by the rules makes things easier and fairer for everyone.

 13.7 You must not remove the livery from the vehicles.

 14.1 Co-cars has insurance coverage for the persons using the vehicle with our permission (and not otherwise) in accordance with a Comprehensive Motor Insurance Policy.
 This policy meets all applicable statutory requirements and protects the owner and/or authorised driver of the vehicle against any legal claims from third parties for personal injury or material damage caused by the use of the vehicle.

 14.2 Co-cars Users must:

-14.3 Applicants aged 75 and over but under 80 will be considered for Usership subject to internal approval by Co-cars and the approval of its insurers.
+14.3 Applicants aged 76 and over will be considered for Usership subject to internal approval by Co-cars and the approval of its insurers.
 The final decision on whether to accept an applicant for Usership rests with Co-cars and Co-cars is under no obligation to disclose its reasons for declining Usership.

 14.4 In certain circumstances an applicant may be accepted on special terms (e.g. a higher insurance excess and/or an additional insurance premium).
 The applicant will be notified of such special terms in writing.
 Co-cars reserves the right to change or refuse special terms relating to insurance excess during Usership and these new terms will be communicated to the User in writing.

 14.5 You waive all rights to, and agree that Co-cars, or persons acting on its behalf, will conduct negotiations and agree any settlement with the insurers and/or third parties.
 You also agree that any monies or liabilities (including Excess charges) in respect of vehicle loss or damage will be paid to or by Co-cars or such persons as Co-cars may direct.